pha5echange/eng-tools/README.md

 - Single-network version of 'eng_network_wd' now has an 'a' after the version number and incorporates 'Page Rank'.

-- Updated 'nhm_plotter' to also plot points (probably temporarily)
+- Updated 'nhm_plotter' to output '.eps' files, and label plots.

 - 'SHM' script and plotter script updated and renamed to 'NHM' (Network Hybridity Metric)